eq19/feed/_drafts/identition_zone.md

 - The 23.6% ratio is found by dividing one number in the series by the number that is three places to the right.
 For example, 8 divided by 34 equals about 0.23529.
 ```

 Technical traders attempt to use them to determine critical points where an asset's price momentum is likely to reverse.
 This study cascade culminating in the Fibonacci digital root sequence (also period-24).
-So by simple words this 11 dimensions brings us back to the _[hexagonal formation](https://www.eq19.com/exponentiation/#root-functions)_.
+So by simple words this 11 dimensions brings us back to the _[root functions](https://www.eq19.com/exponentiation/#root-functions)_.

 ```note
 The mathematically significant Fibonacci sequence defines a set of ratios known as _Fibonacci retracements_ which can be used to determine probable ***[entry and exit points](https://www.eq19.com/exponentiation/#parsering-structure)*** for the equities when paired with additional momentum.
 The Fibonacci retracement levels are 0.236, 0.382, ***0.618, and 0.786***.
 The 78.6% level is given by the square root of 61.8%, while not officially a Fibonacci ratio, 0.5 is also commonly referenced (50% is derived not from the Fibonacci sequence but rather from the idea that on average stocks retrace half their earlier movements). _([Golden Ratio - Articles](https://www.fnb.co.za/blog/investments/articles/FibonacciandtheGoldenRatio/))_